viktors-telle/personal-blog/content/blog/azure-devops-multi-stage-deployments/index.md

 ---
-title: Azure DevOps multi-stage deployments
+title: Azure DevOps Multi-stage Deployments
 description:
  The multi-stage pipelines feature is relatively new in Azure DevOps and allows you to split the deployment process into multiple stages and reuse then.
 date: '2020-03-15T20:07:01.629Z'